Concerns about starting insulin (for people with type 2 diabetes)

 Ask your diabetes health professional if they know a psychologist in your area who is familiar with diabetes.
 You can also find a psychologist near you by going to the Australian Psychological Society website at psychology.org.au/FaP.

 Your GP can tell you if you are eligible for a Mental Health Treatment Plan to reduce the costs of seeing a psychologist.

 “I know eventually I probably will have to go to insulin and that’s going to be an absolute pain … but then it’s going to be an absolute pain if I don’t do it.
 So that’s going to happen, it’s just general ageing, general deterioration.”

 More information and support

-To find out what peer support is and how you can access it in your area, refer to the National Diabetes Services Scheme (NDSS) leaflet, Peer support for diabetes.
+To find out about what peer support is and how you can access it in your area, refer to the National Diabetes Services Scheme (NDSS) fact sheet, Peer support for diabetes.